lab596/JavaServer/README.md

 Additionlly packages used in this project are:
 * Maven
    - *Tool that helps configure Java projects.
-It helps take care of files and allows the opening of the files required at it own command.* [Click here for more Info](https://www.simplilearn.com/tutorials/maven-tutorial/what-is-maven)
+It helps take care of files and helps work through the dependencies required for the project.* [Click here for more Info](https://www.simplilearn.com/tutorials/maven-tutorial/what-is-maven)

 * Json
    - *Javascript Object Notation.
 Manages client server relations and allows direct transfer of objects through server and client.* [Click here for more Info](https://www.youtube.com/watch?v=JuFdz8f-cT4)